 All information can be found in the Student Guide to Distance Learning.
-Be sure to¬† check webadvisor for additional course specific information.¬† ¬†Students who are required to attend a course specific orientation can find the required information in web advisor or on the course listings below.¬† In addition, be sure to click around on Distance Learning home page for additional resources, technical requirements, learning tutorials, Blackboard help, etc.¬† Lastly take a moment to complete the browser checker to determine your computers compatibility with Blackboard.
+Be sure to¬† check webadvisor for additional course specific information.¬† ¬†Students who are required to attend a course specific orientation can find the required information in web advisor or on the course listings below.¬† In addition, be sure to click around on Distance Education home page for additional resources, technical requirements, learning tutorials, Blackboard help, etc.¬† Lastly take a moment to complete the browser checker to determine your computers compatibility with Blackboard.

-Be sure to check your email (firstname.lastname@example.org) for log in and getting started information just prior to the beginning of the semester term.
+Be sure to check your email (email@example.com) for log in and getting started information just prior to the beginning of the semester term.
 All registered students have CCM email.
+Sample letter (rtf version) can be found here.

 View web advisor for a list of current offerings for the Fall terms.¬† (Please note if only interested in online or hybrid, choose that in the location pull down).¬† Please be sure to note any on campus requirements (IE:¬† on campus testing). ¬† In addition, you may check the course listing for campus commitments and additional information.¬† (RTF file version)